-In a city packed with more hotels than you could visit in a lifetime, finding the best isn't easy.
-But these eight -- ranging from five-star palaces to quirky boutique retreats -- are arguably the best the city has to offer.
+In a destination packed with more hotels than you could visit in a lifetime, finding the best isn't easy.
+But these six are among the best the city has to offer when you stay here:

 1. Pera Palace Hotel

 If you're an Agatha Christie fan looking for luxury and 19th-century grandeur, the Pera Palace Hotel is home.

 Re-opened recently following a $25.5 million (€23 million) renovation, the hotel was originally opened in 1892 to cater to passengers who arrived in Istanbul on the Orient Express.

 With over one hundred rooms, a spa, Agatha Restaurant, tea lounge, patisserie and views over the Golden Horn, the hotel is a two-minute walk from the city's main thoroughfare, Istikal Caddesi.

 In a hipster neighborhood, the W Istanbul occupies one of the attractive Akaretler Row Houses, which were built in a distinctly Western style in the 1870s.

 Here you'll find 20-and-30-something hipsters taking advantage of free Wi-Fi in the lobby lounge, Sip, and downing cocktails before dinner at one of the many area restaurants.

 A short taxi ride (depending on the unpredictable traffic) from Istanbul's major sites, the W Istanbul is the focal point of a quiet and very European neighborhood.